fhsinchy/farhan.info/ckoj6uesf0o3dqcs18ff5dmse.md

 # Closing Thoughts

 The concept of service classes discussed in this article is nothing concrete and I'm not claiming it to be a silver bullet.
 It's something that I've used in the past and have had no problem whatsoever.
-If you want to look at some other approach, consider reading about action classes [here](https://freek.dev/1371-refactoring-to-actions/).
+As long as you're thoughtful about using these classes and not overdoing it, you should be good to go.